Comparing Modern vs Traditional Architecture in Cardiff

 How does historical architecture influence modern Cardiff design?

 Historical architecture provides design motifs and valuable materials that modern methods adapt while retaining cultural identity.
+This layered approach helps maintain character in areas discussed in our wider look at Cardiff’s modern and traditional styles.

 What sustainable practices are most common in Cardiff’s new buildings?